 We will contact you in writing to advise you of the outcome of your nomination.

-If the nominated PPR beneficiary dies, or ceases to use and occupy the land as their PPR, you must notify us of this change in writing within one month of the event occurring.
-Penalties can apply if you fail to do so.
+If the nominated PPR beneficiary dies, or ceases to use and occupy the land as their PPR, you must notify us in writing within one month of the event occurring.
+Penalties can apply if you don't.

-If another beneficiary then uses the land as their PPR, you may choose to notify of a subsequent PPR beneficiary by making another nomination.
+If another beneficiary then uses the land as their PPR, you can notify us of a subsequent PPR beneficiary by making another nomination.